Modern glass-walled building with outdoor seating area, featuring black sofas and chairs, surrounded by string lights.

 Washington, D.C.

-The remodel and expansion of the courtyard at the Monaco Hotel in Washington, D.C. was successfully completed in late 2016.
-This iconic project is housed within the historic Old General Post Office Building, also known as the Tariff Building, a National Historic Landmark dating back to the 1820s.
+Stanton Architecture completed the remodel and expansion at the Monaco Hotel courtyard in Washington, D.C. in 2016.
+This iconic project is housed within the historic Old General Post Office Building, also known as the Tariff Building, a National Historic Landmark that dates to the 1820s.

-The renovation introduced a modern 1,400-square-foot glass pavilion, seamlessly integrating contemporary design with historic architecture.
-The pavilion features innovative dynamic glass technology, which automatically adjusts its tint to optimize natural light and reduce energy consumption.
+The renovation introduces a modern 1,400-square-foot glass pavilion that seamlessly integrates contemporary design within its historic context.
+The pavilion features dynamic glass technology that automatically adjusts its tint to optimize natural light and reduce energy consumption.

 Photography by Mark Wickens